alanbchristie/monet/README.md

     sudo systemctl enable monet.service
     sudo systemctl start monet

+You can inspect the status of the service with: -

+    systemctl status monet

-And then reboot the Pi to make sure the service starts automatically on boot.
+Now reboot the Pi to make sure the service starts automatically on boot.

     sudo reboot